simonsobs/ocs/docs/developer/session-data.rst

     for channel, samples in block.data.items():
         data_cache['fields'][channel] = samples[-1]
     data_cache['last_updated'] = block.timestamps[-1]
-    session.data = data_cache
+    session.data.update(data_cache)

 This block formats the latest values for each "channel" into a dictionary and stores it in ``session.data``.
 The format of the data stored in ``session.data`` is left to the Agent developer, and should be documented in the docstring for the Process.
+This documentation should include a description of what you are including and what that information means.

 .. note::
     You should consider the desired structure carefully, as future changes the